 Making a positive impression involves more than just answering questions well.

-- Be Punctual: Aim to arrive at least 15 minutes early.
+Aim to arrive at least 15 minutes early.
 This demonstrates your eagerness and respect for the interviewer’s time.
-If you’re unexpectedly delayed, call ahead to explain and apologise.
+If you’re unexpectedly delayed, call ahead to explain and apologise. - Be Authentic:

 By expanding on these five key areas, you’ll be thoroughly prepared for your interview.
 Remember to stay calm, be yourself, and showcase your unique qualities and skills.
 Each interview is an opportunity to learn and improve, so approach it with a positive mindset.
 Good luck!